 The turkey trot race, though, was hosted by the local YMCA in Buffalo, NY and included just six runners — although only four of them made it to the finish line.
 One runner dropped out when his “late breakfast refused to keep in its proper place” and another simply excused himself after two miles.
 These runners were known as “The First Turkeys,” and have assumed their rightful place on American sofas to watch football games.

 12. Only male turkeys make the gobble sound, because they eat the most.
 What was generally assumed to be a gobble, though, is actually a grunt when male turkeys undo the top button of their pants after dinner.
-Female turkeys cackle, generally when their mates go wandering up to people carrying axes.
+Female turkeys cackle, generally when their mates go wandering up to people who are carrying axes.